angular/angular/aio/content/getting-started/data.md

 ### Set up the component

- To create the cart page, you being by following the same steps you did to create the product details component and to set up routing for the new component.
+ To create the cart page, you begin by following the same steps you did to create the product details component and to set up routing for the new component.

 1. Generate a cart component, named `cart`.